reasonml/reason-react/docs/installation.md

 **Note**: for general Reason + BuckleScript editor setup, see [here](https://reasonml.github.io/docs/en/global-installation.html).

-To easily try ReasonReact, we offer two solutions with different goals in mind.
+To easily try ReasonReact, we offer two solutions.

 ## Bsb

-Our preferred option in most cases.
+Our preferred option.
 If it's your first time trying ReasonReact, feel free to use the more familiar create-react-app option below, too.

 ```sh
 npm install -g bs-platform